 The European Space Agency (ESA) is dedicated to the peaceful exploration and use of space for the benefit of humankind.
 Established in 1975, the ESA works together with 22 Member States to further its mission to shape the development of Europe’s space capability and ensure that investment in space continues to deliver benefits to the citizens of Europe and the world.

-An independent, internal exercise to survey a portion of the market produced encouraging results and clearly demonstrated the visual benefit of graph databases.
+An independent, internal exercise to survey a portion of the market produced encouraging results and clearly demonstrated the potential benefit of graph databases.

 However, the amount of human effort required to ingest and map data into the graph made it unrealistic to proceed.
 ESA envisioned an automated Machine Learning (ML) powered enrichment workflow to create and grow their knowledge graph from structured and unstructured (textual) data.

-ESA approached GraphAware to learn more about the Natural Language Processing (NLP) capabilities of Hume, GraphAware’s flagship product, a graph-powered insights engine.
-Following a valuable demo of Hume by the ML experts at GraphAware, ESA decided to strengthen its understanding of GraphAware capabilities through a proof of concept activity.
+ESA approached GraphAware to learn more about the Natural Language Processing (NLP) capabilities of Hume, GraphAware’s flagship product, a graph-powered intelligence analysis platform.
+Following a valuable demo of Hume by the ML experts at GraphAware, the ESA decided to strengthen its understanding of GraphAware capabilities through a proof-of-concept.

-First, GraphAware consultants configured Hume to automate the ingestion of unstructured data.
-This data was comprised of PDF’s, CSV’s, RSS feeds and spreadsheets containing URL’s of web pages.
-The data gateway either extracted text content directly from file types such as PDF’s, or crawled the web pages to extract their content.
+First, GraphAware consultants configured GraphAware Hume to automate the ingestion of unstructured data.
+This data was comprised of PDFs, CSVs, RSS feeds and spreadsheets containing URLs of web pages.
+The data gateway either extracted text content directly from file types such as PDFs, or crawled the web pages to extract their content.
 This unstructured text was then picked up for processing by Hume Orchestra.

-Hume Orchestra is a key component of the Hume Ecosystem and manages the workflow of operations for storage, analysis, and post-processing of unstructured text.
-For ESA, it was configured to include Named Entity Recognition, Entity Relationship Extraction and post-processing of results, including materialisation of results including named entities, to align the resulting NLP graph with the domain model.
+Hume Orchestra is a key component of the platform, and manages the operational workflow for the storage, analysis, and post-processing of unstructured text.
+For the ESA, it was configured to include named entity recognition, entity relationship extractionm and post-processing of results, including materialisation of results including named entities, to align the resulting NLP graph with the domain model.

-The ESA team worked with Labs, Hume’s collaborative, supervised annotation system to train Machine Learning algorithms that leverage knowledge of domain experts.
-This was then used to enhance the ability to recognise key entity types and relationships between them, and produce a knowledge graph from the unstructured text input.
-Hume Knowledge Graphs provided an intuitive and visual mechanism to wire up the schema of the knowledge graph and style it.
+The ESA team worked with GraphAware to train machine learning algorithms that leverage knowledge of domain experts.
+This was then used to enhance the recognition of key entity types and relationships between them, and produce a knowledge graph from the unstructured text input.
+GraphAware Hume also provided an intuitive and visual mechanism connect and style the knowledge graph’s schema.

-Finally, the Knowledge Graph visualisation built on top of the Keylines toolkit generated much excitement at ESA, demonstrating that custom insights could be delivered and visualised easily through configuration of Hume Actions.
-ESA acknowledged that GraphAware partnering with Cambridge Intelligence to leverage Keylines as Hume’s visualisation toolkit allowed more focus on the core features of Hume.
+Finally, the knowledge graph visualisation generated much excitement at ESA, demonstrating that custom insights could be delivered and visualised easily through configuration of Hume Actions.

 The ability to customise Hume Actions via Cypher queries provided ESA with flexibility to cover a range of use cases and customers.